convergephp/documentations/v1/framework/03-modules/01-module-provider.md

 - This modular design makes your docs ``scalable``, ``reusable``, and ``cleanly isolated``.

 ### Creating Module Providers
+You can scaffold a new module provider using the following Artisan command:
 <x-converge::container.code>
 ```bash
 php artisan converge:make-module DocsModuleProvider